 Traditional Testing

 Traditional testing methods are known for their effective results on students.
-Over the years, we have seen what people have accomplished, and all the successful people today must have followed the conventional style of teaching and assessing.
-However, things are changing, and the conventional style of testing tends to be repetitive and boring for students.
+Over the years, we have seen what people have accomplished, and all the successful people today must have followed the conventional style of teaching.
+However, things are changing, and the conventional style of testing has become repetitive and boring for students of today.

 Today’s rapidly growing world raves about innovation and technology.
-People tend to be lured away from old practices in a second.
-Thus, however impactful it might have been in the past, students of today will still not accept adopting old-school testing once introduced to digital learning.
+People run away from old practices in seconds.
+It doesn’t matter how impactful traditional testing might have been in the past; students of today will not accept old-school testing once introduced to digital learning.
 The following are the challenges of traditional testing:

 Digital Assessments

-Digital test creation offers a lot of ease to an institution’s management.
-However, digital assessment methods do not prove effective for all educational organizations.
-Not every other educational institute is filled with financial backing that could afford digitally powered, multi-tasking tools.
-Plus, not all tutors are tech-savvy when it comes to adopting modern-day technology and holding complete control over digital assessment tools in a short time.
-If your desired digital assessment tool doesn’t offer engagement, then it may lead to constant confusion among the students.
+Digital quiz creation offers a lot of ease to an institution’s management.
+However, not every other educational institute has the financial backing to afford digitally powered educational tools.
+Furthermore, not every tutor is tech-savvy when it comes to adopting modern-day technology and holding complete control over digital tools in a short period of time.
+If your preferred digital assessment tool doesn’t offer engagement, then it may lead to constant confusion among the students.
 The following are the challenges of digital assessments:

 Gains of Both Testing Methods